 - First, remove as much pet hair as you can by hand.
 A lint roller or scotch tape works great.
 Another option is to put on a rubber glove, get it slightly damp, and then run your hand across the fabric.
 The hair and lint will stick to the damp rubber.
 Once you’ve removed as much as you can, give the clothing or bedding a good shake.

 - Next, put the laundry in the dryer.
-Throw in one or two dryer sheets—one of our favorite cleaning secret weapons.
+Throw in one or two dryer sheets—like one of these.
 The anti-static properties of the dryer sheets will help repel the hair and catch it in your dryer’s lint trap.

 - Set the dryer for about ten minutes on low heat or no heat.
 Simply running the laundry through a tumble cycle will loosen the fabrics and pet hair, no heat needed.